federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ## Project Structure

 The directory structure tree for this project is outlined in Figure 2.
-Worth of mention are launch files `mapping.launch` and `localization.launch` performing, respectively, SLAM and pure localization, and `rtabmap.db` (here, compressed and split into smaller archives), the generated map database of the environment.
+Worth of mention are launch files `mapping.launch` and `localization.launch` performing, respectively, SLAM and pure localization, and `rtabmap.db`, the generated map database of the environment (here, compressed and split into smaller archives).

 __Figure 2: Directory Structure Tree__